Instructor:

 • Write a number of programs in three C dialects supporting different parallel programing paradigms (OpenMP, CUDA and MPI).

-• Compile the programs using standard desktop and clusters.
+• Compile the programs using standard desktop and clusters, and run them on CS department Unix platforms.

 • Measure the running time as a function of problem size and number of processors.